TheSharpOwl/DevMar/README.md

 # DevMar
-Online Market Website using Blockchain and Solidaty Contracts.
+Online Market Website using Blockchain and Solidity Contracts.

 ### How to run